openiddict/openiddict-core/README.md

 # OpenIddict, as an OpenID Connect Addict

-### What's Open Iddict ?
+### What's OpenIddict ?

-OpenIddict library aims to provide a simple and easy out of the box solution to implement your OpenID Connect server for ASP.NET 5.
+OpenIddict library aims to provide a simple and easy out of the box solution to implement an OpenID Connect server for ASP.NET 5.

-OpenIddict leverages the use of Identity (for user management) and Entityframework (as store provider).
+It does leverages the use of Identity (for user management) and EntityFramework (as a store provider).

+Under the hood it uses [AspNet.Security.OpenIdConnect.Server](https://github.com/PinpointTownes/AspNet.Security.OpenIdConnect.Server) middleware that works with any standards-compliant OAuth2/OpenID Connect client including the official OpenID Connect client middleware developed by Microsoft.

-### What's Open ID Connect ?
+### What's OpenID Connect ?

-Open ID is a protocol that allows multiple clients to delegate the Authentication to one or multiple Authority servers.
-Facebook, Google, Twitter, are all well-known as OpenId Authority Servers.
+Applications often need to identify their users.
+The simplistic approach is to create a local database for the users’ accounts and credentials.
+While this may work well for some scenarios, people find signup and account creation to be tedious which translates to less users using your application.

+Having multiple applications; maintainance of user databases and registration/login workflows can easily became an administrative and security nightmare.

+The established solution to these problems is to delegate user authentication and provisioning to a dedicated, purpose-built service, called an Identity Provider (IdP).

+OpenID Connect is a standard protocol on top of OAuth that enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

+For more documentation, visit [OpenID Connect web site](http://openid.net/connect/)

-### Why should I want/need my own Open ID Connect Server?
+### Why an OpenID Connect Server?

-There are many scenarios on when this may be useful,

- 1. Having multiple applications with one central place for authentication.
- 2. Having non-trusted clients (like JavaScript, Desktop or Mobile applications).
- 3. Needs or wants to use single sign-on for multiple services.
+A consumer web site can greatly streamline user onboarding by integrating login with existing Identity Providers.
+On the enterprise side, this would be ideally be one internal Identity Provider.

+Having an internal Idenity Provider provides you ability to use local password authentication, control the information that is exposed to the client applications and more generally, you can control who access your API.

-In general terms, you want to have a centralized authentication server/login and then any allowed clients (yours or not) can use the authentication server to handle identity and claims.
+In general terms, you may want to have a centralized authentication for many clients (yours or not) that handle identity.

 --------------